MartinThoma/rosetta-code/sorting/integer-array/README.md

-Every program in this folder
+The task which is solved by programs in this folder is

-1. Creates an array of 10000000 random integers in the range 0 - 1000000000
+1. Create an array of 10000000 random integers in the range 0 - 1000000000
-2. Sorts it and measures the time
+2. Sort it and measure the time
-3. Prints the time for sorting it
+3. Print the time for sorting it

 ## Results